 - Production and Warehouse Workers – While the shopping season requires more salespeople up front, it also requires an increase in order processing and warehouse workers to prepare products for shipment.
 Temporary production workers may be needed to handle increased demand for domestic products.

-- Delivery – UPS has already announced that they are searching for 90,000-95,000 temporary workers.
-Other delivery services such as FedEx ad DHL are likely to require extra holiday help as well.
+- Delivery – UPS and FedEx are searching for 100,000 and 55,000 temporary workers, respectively, to service online shoppers.
+Other delivery services such as DHL are likely to require extra holiday help as well.

 - Santa Impersonators – How about a gig as the jolly old Saint Nick?
 Put that gray hair and extra paunch to work if you have it.
 If you don’t, work on your hearty laugh and you may still be able to get a job playing Santa at a department store, mall, or other public venue.